Kenworth W900: T600 (1985–2007)

-Editions
+Limited Editions

 VIT

-In 1974, Kenworth introduced a "V.I.T." limited edition (Very Important Trucker) for the W900 (The K100 was available with the VIT package in 1972).
+In 1974, Kenworth introduced a "V.I.T." limited edition (Very Important Trucker) for the W900 (the K100 was available with the VIT package in 1972).
 These were luxurious models, with diamond-tufted interiors, extra insulation, larger sleeper sizes, and numerous extra standard and optional features that gave the truck driver the ultimate in driving comfort and convenience.
 Eventually, the VIT package was offered in normal sleepers, and even day cabs.
 Taking the VIT another step further, in 1976, the VIT-200 was offered in both K100 and W900 models.
 These were the very first Aerodyne sleeper trucks, with raised roof and vista windows.
 Oddly enough, the VIT-200s only had the standard Splendor interiors, albeit with bicentennial exterior and interior colors.

 From 1977 forward, the Aerodynes were available in either Splendor or VIT interiors, and sometimes even combinations of both, depending on sleeper size.
 While the 1976 VIT-200 was a limited edition vehicle, the VIT name remains in use by Kenworth to denote its highest-trim interior configurations.

 Liberty Edition (1985)

-To help celebrate the Statue of Liberty's 100th anniversary, Kenworth offered what were probably their most spectacular models - The Liberty Editions.
-Available on both the K100E and W900B, with a one year run, these were dark blue, with red and white stripes.
-Full VIT interiors, and large sleepers only (112" flat-top and Aerodyne K100E, and 60" flat-top and Aerodyne W900B).
+To help celebrate the Statue of Liberty's 100th anniversary, Kenworth offered what were probably their most spectacular models, the Liberty Editions.
+Available on both the K100E and W900B, with a one-year run, these were dark blue, with red and white stripes.
+They had full VIT interiors, and were only available on the large sleepers (112" flat-top and Aerodyne K100E, and 60" flat-top and Aerodyne W900B).
 They had wooden steering wheels, and almost every available option as standard.
-Power was the Cummins BC4, or the Cat 3406B.
+Power was the Cummins BC4, or the Caterpillar 3406B.